Diffuse optical tomography by simulated annealing via a spin Hamiltonian: Simulated annealing

-The Metropolis algorithm or single-component Metropolis-Hastings algorithm is known to be effective \cite{Gilks-Richardson-Spiegelhalter}, whereas the standard Metropolis-Hastings algorithm does not work in high dimensions with many unknown parameters \cite{Au-Beck01,Katafygiotis-Zuev08}.
-The algorithm is summarized as the following six steps.
+While the naive Metropolis-Hastings algorithm does not work in high dimensions \cite{Au-Beck01,Katafygiotis-Zuev08}, the Metropolis algorithm or single-component Metropolis-Hastings algorithm can handle many unknown parameters \cite{Gilks-Richardson-Spiegelhalter}.
+Although we use the standard Metropolis algorithm as the first attempt of the single-component Metropolis-Hastings algorithm for DOT, different algorithms with faster relaxation have been developed for spin systems \cite{Landau-Binder}.
+Our algorithm is summarized as the following six steps.